Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

 dab update Book --relationship "authors" --cardinality "many" --target.entity "Author" --linking.object "books_authors"
 ```

-that will update the configuration file so that the `book` entity will look like the following code:
+that will update the configuration file so that the `Book` entity will look like the following code:

 ```json
 "Book": {